Be ready to transform but do not provoke, illuminate the darkness of ignorance but do not blind. (Tao Te Ching, Verse 58)

 An example of an opening statement incorporating Stages 1, 2, and 3 is:

 - Reflection if this is a significant issue, then allow time for both parties to reflect; give it the “24-hour test.”
-Allow the coachee 24 hours to reflect and contemplate the matter rather than force a resolution.
+Allow your mentee 24 hours to reflect and contemplate the matter rather than force a resolution.
 Often in the moment of feedback emotions can take over and may be too strong to allow clarity of thought.
 In a busy world we often rush quickly toward action that may not be best in the long term when navigating sensitive topics.

 - Action what should be done?
 Feedback is only useful if it can be used to change something and so is future focused and constructive.
 If this isn’t the case, we question why the feedback has been provided and what motivated the intervention.
 A future focus can be achieved by simply asking: “What can you do to change this?”
 “How can we move forward from here given our new understanding?”
 “What is our new agreement and how will we honor this together?”
 The action may be agreed after a period of reflection.